 There are apps for both iOS and Android, and there’s desktop support for Windows and MacOS.
 A bonus with this provider is that you are allowed as many connected devices as you’d like, as opposed to the typical offering of five.

 - Allows unlimited simultaneous connections

 - Operates a broad server network

 - No Thai servers

 - Doesn’t work with Netflix

 FAST AND SECURE:IPVanish gives you solid security in a speedy package.
-Will struggle with popular streaming services and doesn’t work in China.
-7-day money-back guarantee.
+Will struggle with some popular streaming services and doesn’t work in China.
+30-day money-back guarantee.

 Read our full review of IPVanish.

 Should I use a free VPN?